AinfinitedZ/233-2/out/production/233-2/Log file.md

 Placing the union() method into NumList by declaring it as a static method.
 Testing on NumArrayList and NumLinkedList finish successfully.

+TODO: comment on NumLinkedList and NumArrayList.

 90% complete

 <hr></hr>

+2/9 19:34

+Modifing the union() method.
+Now the union() method is able to remove duplicate.